-Austin Recap: How to Enjoy SXSW in One Day
+Austin Recap: How to Enjoy SXSW Without a Badge or Wristband

-I recently took a trip to Austin for the popular music, film and media festival, SXSW.
-Although I was only able to enjoy it for one day this year, I still had an absolute blast exploring with one of my closest friends.
-I’ve included details on our adventure below and I’ve shared a few tips on how you can *insert drum roll* enjoy this festival without a badge or wristband.
+I love visiting Austin for the popular music, film and media festival, SXSW.
+Although I was only able to enjoy it for one day this previous year, I still had an absolute blast exploring with one of my closest friends.
+I’ve included details on our adventure below and I’ve shared a few additional tips on how you can *insert drum roll* enjoy this festival without a badge or wristband.

 A Day of Adventure